-This documentation outlines the processes associated with a Chart of Accounts in the Odoo 14 Accounting application.
+This documentation outlines the processes associated with a Chart of Accounts in the Accounting application of Odoo 15.

 A Chart of Accounts is a listing of all accounts used in the general ledger of an organization.
 The Chart of Accounts should be tailored to reflect the actual operations of a company and an organization has the freedom to add or remove accounts, as needed, to better suit its needs.

 To get started, navigate to the Accounting app.

 Why Is My Chart of Accounts is Empty?